-Date of Lease Contract: Unit Number: Address: Resident(s) name(s) This BMR Addendum is made part of the Lease Co ontract ("Lease") dated as of the Lease Date referenced above between the above are collectively referred to herein as "Resident" or "Household") and e real property located at the Address listed above in the Unit Number listed above (the "Premises").
-This BMR Addendum is in a ddition to all terms and conditions contained in the Lease, and all attachments full force and effect except as modified in this Below Market Rate (BMR) Addendum conflict with those of the Lease, this Addendum shall control.
+Date of Lease Contract: Address: Unit Number: Resident(s) name(s)

+This BMR Addendum is made part of the Lease Contract ("Lease") dated as of the Lease Date referenced above between the Resident(s) named above (all individuals identified above are collectively referred to herein as "Resident" or "Household") and , ("Owner") for the real property located at the Address listed above in the Unit Number listed above (the "Premises").
+This BMR Addendum is in addition to all terms and conditions contained in the Lease, and all attachments to the Lease, which shall remain the same and in full force and effect except as modified in this Below Market Rate (BMR) Addendum.
+To the extent that the terms of this BMR Addendum conflict with those of the Lease, this Addendum shall control.